This is part of the Te Araora Trail.

 From here the track is the historical trail built by Jim Burtton almost 100 years ago.
 It follows up the Tokomaru River.

-After another 1½ hours a further stile is crossed as the track passes out of Tararua Forest Park and a cairn commemorating the opening of the trail by the Prime Ministerin February 2006 can be seen.
+After another 1 hour 30 minutes a further stile is crossed as the track passes out of Tararua Forest Park and a cairn commemorating the opening of the trail by the Prime Minister in February 2006 can be seen.

-The final hour of walk, 3.2 km is along the former Tokomaru Valley Road, now closed to unauthorised traffic but sometimes used by registered 4WD vehicles.
+The final hour of walk, 3.2 km is along the former Tokomaru Valley Road.
+This road is closed to unauthorised traffic but is sometimes used by registered 4WD vehicles.

 From Palmerston North the track can be accessed from Scotts Road leading off Tennant Drive (SH57) 15 km south after crossing the Manawatu River at Palmerston North.
 The track starts at the entrance to Gordon Kear Forest.
 There is a carpark on Scotts Road.